dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

 New app protection reports have been added for both enrolled devices and devices that have not been enrolled.
 Find out more about how you can [monitor mobile app management policies with Intune here](https://docs.microsoft.com/en-us/intune/deploy-use/monitor-mobile-app-management-policies-with-microsoft-intune).

 ### Conditional access for MAM with SharePoint Online <!--679339-->
 You can block apps that are not supported by Intune mobile app management (MAM) policies from accessing SharePoint Online.
 You can get started using Intune mobile app management in the Azure portal.
 Look for the __Conditional Access__ section in the __Settings__ blade which will include the option for SharePoint Online.
-This feature will ship separately from the rest of the service release.
-Find out more about this new feature [here](https://docs.microsoft.com/intune/deploy-use/mam-ca-for-sharepoint-online).
+This feature will ship separately from the rest of the service release. <!--Find out more about this new feature [here](https://docs.microsoft.com/intune/deploy-use/mam-ca-for-sharepoint-online).-->

 ### Custom app categories <!--748805-->
 You can now create, edit, and assign categories for apps you add to Intune.
 Currently, categories can only be specified in English.